 This document will walk you through installing a full Talos Cluster.
-You may wish to try the Quickstart first, to quickly create a local virtual cluster on your workstation.
+If this is your first use of Talos Linux, we recommend the Quickstart first, to quickly create a local virtual cluster on your workstation.

-Regardless of where you run Talos, there is a pattern to deploying it.
-In general you need to:
+Regardless of where you run Talos, in general you need to:

 - acquire the installation image

 talosctl is a CLI tool which interfaces with the Talos API in

 talosctl before continuing:

 curl -Lo /usr/local/bin/talosctl https://github.com/siderolabs/talos/releases/download/v1.2.8/talosctl-$(uname -s | tr "[:upper:]" "[:lower:]")-amd64 chmod +x /usr/local/bin/talosctl

 darwin operating systems